 \section{Frequency of ghostly galaxies}

 To make quantitative predictions for the cosmic abundance of ghost galaxies, we apply two criteria (described below) to large numbers of halo merger trees.
-We obtain samples of merger trees using two different methods: a Monte-Carlo approach, based on the extended Press-Schechter (EPS) formalism \citep{Lacey_Cole_1993} as implemented in the code of \citet{Parkinson2007}\footnote{\url{https://astro.dur.ac.uk/~cole/merger_trees/}}, and a high-resolution $N$-body simulation, Copernicus Complexio \citep[\coco{},][]{Hellwing_2016}, with a dark matter particle mass of $1.135\times10^{5}\,h^{-1}\,\mathrm{M_{\odot}}$ and Plummer-equivalent gravitational softening scale $230\,h^{-1}\,\mathrm{pc}$.
+We obtain samples of merger trees using two different methods: a Monte Carlo approach, based on the extended Press--Schechter (EPS) formalism \citep{Lacey_Cole_1993} as implemented in the code of \citet{Parkinson2007},\footnote{\url{https://astro.dur.ac.uk/~cole/merger_trees/}} and a high-resolution $N$-body simulation, \citep[\coco{},][]{Hellwing_2016}, with a dark matter particle mass of $1.135\times10^{5}\,h^{-1}\,\mathrm{M_{\odot}}$ and Plummer-equivalent gravitational softening scale $230\,h^{-1}\,\mathrm{pc}$.

 $N$-body simulations explicitly model the gravitational dynamics of structure formation and therefore provide more accurate (and detailed) predictions for halo mass assembly histories.
-Among other factors, they account for environmental effects \citep[for example on halo growth rates and structure, e.g.][]{hellwing_coco_environment} and the survival of self-bound substructures within dark matter halos.
-However, the computational efficiency of the Press-Schechter approach allows for a much larger sample of trees to be constructed.
-This is particularly relevant in our case, because we are concerned with the smallest star-forming halos, which require a high resolution (and hence necessarily small-volume) $N$-body simulation.
+Among other factors, they account for environmental effects \citep[e.g., on halo growth rates and structure; see][]{hellwing_coco_environment} and the survival of self-bound substructures within dark matter halos.
+However, the computational efficiency of the Press--Schechter approach allows for a much larger sample of trees to be constructed.
+This is particularly relevant in our case, because we are concerned with the smallest star-forming halos, which require a high-resolution (and hence necessarily small-volume) $N$-body simulation.
 Since we are studying a rare subset of these halos, restricting our analysis to the simulation alone would be a significant statistical limitation.

 The EPS code provided by \citet{Parkinson2007} uses a Monte Carlo algorithm to generate merger trees consistent with a given initial matter power spectrum and cosmological parameters.
-We use the tabulated power spectrum from which the \coco{} initial conditions were generated, and the same cosmological parameters as \coco{}.
+We use the tabulated power spectrum from which the \coco{} initial conditions were generated and the same cosmological parameters as \coco{}.
 The \citet{Parkinson2007} algorithm includes additional tuning parameters to better match the statistics of EPS trees to those of trees obtained from $N$-body simulations.
 We set the values of these parameters following Table 2 of \citet{Benson_2019}: $G=0.635, \gamma_{1}=0.176$ and $\gamma_{2}=0.041$.